rexlee8776/mep-plugtest-robot-test/README.md

 ## How to Report a Bug

 The ETSI MEC Testing Framework project is under constant development, so it is possible that you will encounter a bug while using it.
+You may report in the [Issues section](https://forge.etsi.org/rep/mec/gs032p3-robot-test-suite/issues) of the project.

-Please report bugs at cti_support at etsi dot org.
+For any other inquiry, you may contact cti_support at etsi dot org.